rotate your phone

 201 AVENUE

-The 201 Avenue project is a semi detached housing development consisting of four houses, eight units, and six stories.
-Set on approximately one rai of
+The 201 Avenue Project is a semi-detached housing development comprising four houses, eight units, and six stories.
+Built on approximately one rai of land,

-home offices in the neighborhood, inspiring the project owner to see the potential and bring this concept to life.
+inspiring the owner to bring this concept to life.

-To make optimal use of the property, the designer placed a road through the center, dividing the buildings into two sides, each with walls at every corner to
+To maximize land use, the designer placed a central road through the site, dividing the development into two sides.
+Each corner was carefully designed with openings to ensure

-allow for ventilation.
-The front of the project, which faces the public road, was designed to be open to enhance the project’s visibility, while the interiors of
+natural ventilation.
+The project frontage, which faces the public road, was designed to remain open, enhancing visibility, while the interior units overlook the internal road.

-This floor is also designed to support future modifications, such as adding a gym or an extra bedroom.
+It was also designed to allow for future flexibility, such as adding a gym or additional bedroom.

-The exterior design focuses on creating a neat, sophisticated, and masculine aesthetic that meets client expectations.
-Full height transparent glass is used in
+The exterior design emphasizes a neat, sophisticated, and masculine aesthetic, reflecting client expectations.
+Full-height glass panels are used in the office areas

 Interior Architect: Tor Design Studio Co., Ltd.